-Eat like a local
+8. Eat like a local

-Eat street food
+10. Eat street food

-Finding budget transport in Europe
+Finding Budget Transport in Europe

 Riding a train is one of the best ways to see Europe on a budget, so don’t forget to buy a rail pass.

 There are a lot of different passes available; from a single country pass to a complete pass that lets you ride the train anywhere in Europe.

 There are a lot of European cities that offer special tourist passes for travelers, and they normally offer public transport systems that are free, so make sure to take advantage of them.

-If you truly want to immerse yourself in a European country or city you are at, then explore it by two wheels or feet.
+If you truly want to immerse yourself in a European country or city you are at, then explore it on two wheels or feet.

 Take note of the two reliable budget airlines in Europe: RyanAir and EasyJet.
 These two budget airlines offer cheap deals to anyone who wants to explore the continent.

 European Cities to Travel on a Budget

 We know that Europe can be expensive but there are a lot of places in Europe where you can take your money far.

-LEÓN, SPAIN: for foodies
+1. LEÓN, SPAIN: for foodies

-In the towns close to the cathedral of León, delightful tapas are served which comes free with your drinks.
+In the towns close to the cathedral of León, delightful tapas are served which come free with your drinks.
 This is not rare when you are in Spain, but they do it best in this particular city.